Are Insurance Companies Trustworthy?

 Insurance companies are in business to make money not pay it out.
 It is in the best interest of insurance companies to remain profitable.

 They collect their monthly premiums from their customers and knock your credit score down if you are late making a payment.
-However when it is time for them to pay you they do everything in their power to find a ways to payout as little money to you as they can.
+However when it is time for them to pay you they do everything in their power to find a way to pay out as little money to you as they can.

 Insurance companies are notorious for tactics like denying your coverage, finding that you were at fault for the accident, prolonging the insurance process with endless paperwork and ultimately offering you a low-ball settlement offer.